 While it’s not one of the 10 most expensive states, Florida has a higher cost of living than the average for the country.
-According to the US Census Bureau, the median household income in Florida was $47,212 in 2014, slightly lower than the US average of about $53,000.
+According to the US Census Bureau, the median household income in Florida was $47,212, slightly lower than the US average of about $53,000.

 The cost of living in Florida can vary widely depending on the area you choose to move to, as does the style of living and major attractions.
 It is also a hub of international trade, mostly through South and Latin America, and it manages to remain one of the top destinations in the world for travelers.